hrtovey/heather-website/src/post/2021-10-05_how_to_become_a_shopify_theme_developer.md

 You can even use metafield information within the Theme Editor to customize section information per page.
 For instance, remember those nutritional facts from before?
 You can use an image section to display it prominently on your product page without having to touch a line of code.

+To see how this is done, check out Shopify's documentation on [using metafields in your theme](https://help.shopify.com/en/manual/metafields/displaying-metafields-on-your-online-store).

 ### Step 7: Use the free Shopify resources

-Here are a few additional resources that can help you to get more familiar with Shopify.
+Here are a few resources that can help you to get more familiar with Shopify.

 **Shopify Development Documentation**